How to choose your Word of the Year

-This post was originally posted in January 2017, but updated in January 2018.
+This post was originally posted in January 2017, but updated in January 2018 and republished in 2020.

 I recently went into detail about the words I’ve chosen in the past, why they didn’t work, and how I chose my 2017 Word of the Year.

 Struggling to pick a word?
 No worries, it’s not too late and I’m here to help you along the way!

 Besides, this isn’t about crossing another goal off your list, it’s about creating a mantra to help guide your daily actions and become a better version of yourself.

 5 Steps for Choosing Your Word of the Year

 Here are a few easy steps to help guide you in choosing your 2020 word of the year.

 The first thing I want you to do is reflect on this past year and ask yourself these questions.
 Jot down whatever pops into your head without self-editing.

 What could I use more of in my life?